A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 NVFP4 Format

-Because 4 bits doesn't give you much dynamic range, NVFP4 relies on block-level scaling.
+Four bits do not provide much dynamic range on their own, so NVFP4 relies on block-level scaling.
 Every block of 16 elements gets a higher-precision scale factor.
-The true value can be recovered with x_fp = x_nvfp4 * scale.
+Dequantization is effectively x_fp = x_nvfp4 * scale.

 Kernel Worklog

-The GPUMode competition evaluated kernels on four input shapes, each stressing a distinct workload.
-I'll use those same four shapes throughout the post.
+The competition evaluated kernels on four input shapes, and I use these same shapes throughout the post.

 Shape A - Deep-K